futel/dialplan-functions/doc/DEPLOY.md

 ## Test

-If stage, see test.md.
+If stage, see [test.md](test.md).
 Run the tests against the deployed instance.

 # Update an existing instance

 ## Test

-See test.md.
+See [test.md](test.md).
 Run the local tests.

 ## Update certificates in config

-If the certificate has been changed in the meta-requrements, update the certificate_arn for the instances to match the certificate:
+If the certificate has been changed in the meta-requirements, update the certificate_arn for the instances to match the certificate:

 - app-dialplan/.chalice/config.json
 - app-ops/.chalice/config.json

 ## Deploy instances

-- source venv/bin/activate
+- `source venv/bin/activate`
 - (cd app-dialplan && chalice deploy --stage stage)
 - (cd app-ops && chalice deploy --stage stage)